ddyankov28/Python-for-Data-Science/README.md

 -   🐼 What is `Pandas`and how to use it
 -   📄 How read from files, display and manipulate data
 -   📊 How to use Data Visualization libs
+-   🔢 How to use matplotlib and plot data

 > [!TIP]
 > Useful resources